Hi1a

-Hi1a molecule is a peptide from the venom of Australian spider Hadronyche infensa (K’gari funnel web spider) which researchers have found, in studies done on mice, to be an acid-sensing ion channel 1a (ASIC1a) inhibitor.
+Hi1a is a peptide from the venom of the Darling Downs funnel-web spider (Hadronyche infensa) which researchers have found, in studies done on mice, to be an acid-sensing ion channel 1a (ASIC1a) inhibitor.
 It has cardioprotective properties - preventing heart tissue from degradation during a heart attack and also has a highly neuroprotective effect in case of stroke.
-It has the potential to become the first drug for acute ischemic events that act by preventing cell death.
+It is being studied for its potential use for acute ischemic events by preventing cell death.